josmar-crwdstffng/angular/aio/content/special-elements/core/ng-container.md

 ### Combination of multiple structural directives

-Multiple structural directives cannot be used on the same element; if you need to take advantage of more than one structural directive, it is advised to use an `<ng-container>` per structural directive.
+Multiple structural directives cannot be used on the same element; if you need to take advantage of more than one structural directive, it is advised to use an `ng-container` element per structural directive.

 The most common scenario is with `*ngIf` and `*ngFor`.
 For example, let's imagine that we have a list of items but each item needs to be displayed only if a certain condition is true.
 We could be tempted to try something like: